Digital Signage, Sharing Content & Size/Dimensions

 This KB briefly describes best practices related to the size/dimensions of shared content

-While it is possible to create content that fits exactly into the template regions pixel-per-pixel, it becomes challenging to do so when sharing content with other units. that use their own templates that may contain content regions of many sizes of which you have no control.
+While it is possible to create content that fits exactly into the template regions pixel-per-pixel, it becomes challenging to do so when sharing content with other units.
+Units that utilize their own custom templates may have content regions of many sizes, of which you have no control.
 However, many types of content, including images (e.g. JPG/PNG) and video (e.g. MP4 and WMV) can be resized/scaled to fit regions of differing pixel dimensions.
 For best results when scaling, content and template designers alike focus on aspect ratios rather than just pixels.

 Aspect ratio is simply the ratio of width to height.